 In case of a tornado warning at school, students are to move away from a gymnasium, auditorium and all glassed areas.
 Students should get next to the floor with head covered.
 In the event of a disaster, individual students will not be dismissed from school unless a parent (or individual designated by a parent) comes for him/her.
 High school students will not be allowed to leave the school for approximately 30 minutes in order to account for everyone and to assess the situation.
-Students who have their own transportation will be allowed to leave with their brothers and sisters only.
-Other students will not be allowed to leave with another person, even a relative or babysitter, unless written permission to that effect is presented or that particular person is listed on the student's enrollment form.
+Students will not be allowed to leave their own transportation will be allowed to leave with their brothers and sisters only.
+Other students will not be allowed to leave until parents or an authorized person picks them up.
+No student will be allowed to leave with another person, even a relative or babysitter, unless written permission to that effect is presented or that particular person is listed on the student's enrollment form.
 All parents or designated parties who come for students must sign them out in the school's office or at the temporary student release area.
 Signs will be posted.
 If you are not able to reach the school, your child will receive care.
 School personnel will be in communication with various local emergency services throughout the emergency period.